 Reverse teasers are a more strategic bet, so looking for games with a narrower point spread, like our example above, can be a solid betting strategy.

-Are Teaser Bets Worth Using?
+Are Teaser Bets Worth It?

 As with any bet, you must weigh a teaser’s pros and cons.
 Betting teasers is a bet for the more advanced handicapper, as they require more strategy.